eating from the ground up

 When the oatmeal is ready, add the salt.
 Then stir the date mixture into the oatmeal.
 Serve immediately.

-Filed Under: Breakfast, Grains
+Filed Under: breakfast, Grains Tagged With: breakfast, oatmeal

 « kitchen